QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

-Ö just like in the case of Linux AppVMs.
-Of course all those operations are governed by central policy engine running in Dom0 ñ if the policy doesnít contain explicit rules for the source and/or target AppVM, the user will be asked whether to allow or deny the operation.
+‚Ä¶ just like in the case of Linux AppVMs.
+Of course all those operations are governed by central policy engine running in Dom0 ‚Äì if the policy doesn‚Äôt contain explicit rules for the source and/or target AppVM, the user will be asked whether to allow or deny the operation.

-Inter-VM file copy and clipboard works for Windows AppVMs the same way as for Linux AppVM (except that we donít provide a command line wrapper, ``qvm-copy-to-vm`` in Windows VMs) ñ to copy files from Windows AppVMs just right-click on the file in Explorer, and choose: Send To-> Other AppVM.
+Inter-VM file copy and clipboard works for Windows AppVMs the same way as for Linux AppVM (except that we don‚Äôt provide a command line wrapper, ``qvm-copy-to-vm`` in Windows VMs) ‚Äì to copy files from Windows AppVMs just right-click on the file in Explorer, and choose: Send To-> Other AppVM.

 To simulate CTRL-ALT-DELETE in the HVM (SAS, Secure Attention Sequence), press Ctrl-Alt-Home while having any window of this VM in the foreground.